 On checkout, we were not asked how our stay was, were charged twice for a bottle of wine and instead of ‘thank you for staying with us’ we got ‘here’s your bill, do you need a taxi?’.

 My husband ordered a bottle of wine from the room service (the menu is only available online on PDF which you cannot zoom in and its impossible to read).
-First they forgot to bring it, and after ringing them second time after 20 mins, they brought it but without the bottle being opened, or providing bottle opener.
+First, they forgot to bring it, and after ringing them the second time after 20 mins, they brought it but without the bottle being opened, or providing a bottle opener.

 Some of the waiters and reception staff were much better at their job, than rest of the hotel.

-If you’re looking for a good 4 star hotel in Malaga, I would strongly advice you to avoid this one.
+If you’re looking for a good 4 star hotel in Malaga, I would strongly advise you to avoid this one.

 For 220 euros per night, it’s extremely overpriced despite offering beautiful views.
 It does not match the standard you would see in other 4 star hotels and the quality of the food is extremely poor.

-The hotel is one of those places that survives thanks to its location, and perhaps guests who are too polite to say anything negative about their experience (unlike me lol).
+The hotel is one of those places that survive thanks to its location, and perhaps guests who are too polite to say anything negative about their experience (unlike me lol).